What's Going On (album): Release and promotion

-Released on May 21, 1971, What's Going On became Gaye's Top 10 entry on the Billboard Top LPs, peaking at number six.
+Released on May 21, 1971, What's Going On shipped gold upon its release and became Gaye's first Top 10 entry on the Billboard Top LPs, peaking at number six.
 It stayed on the chart over a year, selling some two million copies within twelve months.
 It was Motown's (and Gaye's) best-selling album to that date – until he released Let's Get It On in 1973.
 It also became Gaye's second number-one album on Billboard's Soul LPs chart, where it stayed for nine weeks, remaining on the Billboard Soul LPs chart for 58 weeks throughout 1971 and 1972.
-The title track, which had been released in January 1971 as the lead single to promote the album, sold more than 200,000 copies within its first week and two-and-a-half-million by the end of the year.
+The title track, which had been released in January 1971 as the lead single to promote the album, sold more than 200,000 copies within its first week and 2.5 million by the end of the year.
 It hit number 1 in Record World, number 2 on the Billboard Hot 100 (behind Three Dog Night's "Joy to the World"), number 1 on the Cash Box Top 100, and held the pole position on Billboard's Soul Singles chart five weeks running.